 Why would my son/daughter buy illegal tobacco?

-Nobody likes to think about their children trying smoking, and fewer children are starting nowadays than ever before.
-However, some children do experiment and surveys of children show that illegal tobacco is an easy source for children because 1/ it's cheap and 2/ the people selling it don't mind selling to children, unlike most responsible retailers.
-Dealers might tell their customers they don't sell to children, but the truth is many do.
+Nobody likes to think about their children trying smoking, and fewer children are starting to smoke nowadays than ever before.
+However, we know that 2 in 3 kids who try smoking go on to smoke long term.
+Surveys show that illegal tobacco is an easy source for children because it’s cheap and because, unlike most responsible retailers, the people selling it don’t mind selling to children.
+Dealers might tell their customers that they don’t sell to children, but the truth is that many do.

-I can't believe shops would sell illegal tobacco.
+I don’t believe my dealer or shops would sell illegal tobacco to kids